 Northern Michigan University grants advanced placement credit through three national testing programs, CLEP (College Level Examination Program), AP Examination (Advanced Placement Program of the College Examination Program), International Baccalaureate and through academic departmental recommendation based upon previous work or educational experiences.

 When students receive advanced placement credit, the course title and credit is recorded on the transcript.
 No letter grades are given, the courses are not computed in the student’s GPA, but they do count as credits earned toward the degree.
-Students may not be awarded advanced placement credit for a course which they have previously completed or attempted.
+Students may not be awarded advanced placement credit for a course which they have previously completed.
 If a student enrolls in and completes a course after being awarded advanced placement credit for that course, the advanced placement credit will be removed from the student's record.

 Advanced Placement via College Level Examination Program (CLEP)

 NMU considers college composition with essay, humanities, social sciences and history and natural sciences as freshman examinations.
 Credit earned through the freshman examinations may be applied toward the general education program requirements only.
 Students with more than 27 college semester credit hours are ineligible to receive credit at NMU through CLEP freshman examinations.
 Other examinations measure achievement in specific college courses.
 Students may not earn credit for CLEP subject examinations if the student has credit in the course, was previously or currently enrolled in the course, or has credit in a higher level course.
 The determination of a higher level course is the decision of the department head who may approve the examination in writing.
 Students who have taken CLEP examinations should request that a copy of their test scores be sent to NMU.
 Credit will be awarded if the test is accepted by the university and the minimum score has been earned.
 CLEP scores are only accepted from national testing centers.
 The CLEP code for Northern Michigan University is 1560.

 Advanced Placement via AP Examination